-The Mission of Skyline University College (SUC) is to impart knowledge, develop professional skills and inculcate values at higher education level, enabling students of diverse background to achieve their academic goals and develop overall personality to become effective and socially responsible business managers in a dynamic national, regional and global environment.
+The Mission of Skyline University College (SUC) is to impart knowledge, develop professional skills and inculcate values at higher education level, enabling students of diverse background to achieve their academic goals and develop overall personality to become effective and socially responsible professionals in a dynamic national, regional and global environment.
+In pursuing this mission SUC focuses on innovative and creative approaches in all areas of education, research & community services and empowering SUC employees as core members of the learning community facilitating their growth and development.